 Today everyone has an email address, whether it is used for communicating with friends, family, or for business.
-According to Inc.com there are 4.6 billion email address in the world today, and 2.7 billion email users worldwide.
-That is a lot of email, which can make you think – are all of those emails actually real?
+According to Inc.com, there is 4.6 billion email address in the world today, and 2.7 billion email users worldwide.
+That is a lot of emails, which can make you think – are all of those emails actually real?

 But what are disposable domains?
 And how do they impact email marketing?